oschrenk/applescripts/README.md

 #### Installation ####

 Copy the `.app` somewhere (I keep it along side other scripts in `/Applications/Scripts`), then drag it onto the Finder toolbar.

+## Problems ##

+### Expected end of line, etc. but found “"”. (-2741) ###

+When invoking `make`

+	scripts/Eject Disks.applescript:17: error: Expected end of line, etc. but found “"”. (-2741)
+	make: *** [eject_disk] Error 1

+Open the script in AppleScript-Editor and a winow will pop up searching for `GrowlHelperApp`.
+This application isn't listed, so click `Search...`, press `Cmd + G` and enter `/Library/PreferencePanes/Growl.prefPane/Contents/Resources` and choose `GrowlHelperApp.app`.
+You won't find the file via Search neither can you navigate in the Dialog.